 Screenings are important because they can help doctors identify colon or rectal cancer early, when it’s easier to treat.
 Plus, these types of preventive health screenings are usually 100% covered by insurance, even if you haven’t met your deductible.
-But, it’s always a good idea to check with your insurance company to confirm what’s covered for you.
+But it’s always a good idea to check with your insurance provider to see how cancer screenings are covered by your insurance plan.

 Exploring possible causes of gastrointestinal symptoms

 Doctors may recommend a diagnostic colonoscopy if you are experiencing gastrointestinal symptoms that could be related to colorectal cancer or a digestive disorder.
 These symptoms may include: